Spencer Davis: Early life

-Davis was born in Swansea, South-West Wales, on 17 July 1939.
+Davis was born in Swansea, south-west Wales, on 17 July 1939.
 His father was a paratrooper during World War II.
 While his father was away, his uncle Herman was a musical influence on Davis, teaching him how to play the harmonica at age six.
 While growing up in Swansea, Davis lived through The Blitz: "The bombed city centre was my playground.
 I watched the town being absolutely destroyed."
 Davis's mother continued to live in the West Cross area of Swansea until her death.
 He began learning to play harmonica and accordion at the age of six.
 He attended Dynevor School in Swansea and became proficient at speaking a few languages.
 He moved to London when he was 16 and began working in the civil service as a clerical officer at the Post Office Savings Bank in Hammersmith and then for HM Customs and Excise.
 However, he went back to his old school to study for A-levels in languages, becoming head boy in 1959.
 In 1960, he moved to Birmingham, to read German at the University of Birmingham.
 In music circles, Davis was later known as "Professor".

 Early music career

 His early musical influences were skiffle, jazz, and blues.
 Musical artists who influenced Davis include Big Bill Broonzy, Huddy Ledbetter, Buddy Holly, Davey Graham, John Martyn, Alexis Korner, and Long John Baldry.
 By the time he was 16, Davis was hooked on the guitar and the American rhythm and blues music making its way across the Atlantic.
 With few opportunities to hear R&B in South Wales, Davis attended as many local gigs as practical.

 When Davis moved to Birmingham as a student, he often performed on stage after his teaching day.
-While in Birmingham, he formed a musical and personal relationship with Christine Perfect who was later a member of Fleetwood Mac.
+While in Birmingham, he formed a musical and personal relationship with Christine Perfect who was later a member of Chicken Shack and then Fleetwood Mac.